Frequently asked questions

-Senior therapists have over 10 years of experience (some have 30+).
-Mid level therapists have 6-10.
-Junior therapists have 2-5 years of experience.
+Senior counselors have over 10 years of experience (some have 30+).
+Counselors have 6-10.
+Associates have 2-5 years of experience.
 Each level of therapist has different fee ranges associated with them.
 (We also suggest you take a look at their advanced trainings and backgrounds.)

 An LPC Intern is a therapist who has completed their masters degree (which includes clinical time) and they are now seeing clients and have a supervisor that guides their growth and experience.
 School for LPC Interns is normally a 3 year process.
 LMFT-A (licensed marriage and family therapists associates) are in a similar period of their professional growth.
 Research shows that a key to getting better is how much of a rapport you feel with your therapist.

 This really varies by the individual and the issue.
 Some people have issues that are more tricky and developed over time and these issues might take more time to work on.
 That said, if you are motivated, work on coping skills outside of session, and are focused on your goals you may have a very short time in therapy.
 Normally the shortest time tends to be around 2-6 months of weekly therapy.
 It really depends on the issue and the individual.
-If cost, time commitment, or just being uncertain is an issue, you should try Single Session Therapy.
+If cost, time commitment, or just being uncertain is an issue, you should try One Session at a Time.

 No, we do not.
 We offer counseling for anger but that’s it.
 You will have to go elsewhere for court mandated anger management classes.